-(1) Includes Enterprise Parent common units beneficially owned by the estate of Dan L. Duncan, certain family trusts and other EPCO affiliates.
-DDLLC, a private affiliate of EPCO that owns 100% of the membership interests in our general partner, and EPCO are each controlled by separate voting trusts.
+(1) Includes Enterprise Parent common units beneficially owned by certain family trusts and other EPCO affiliates.
+DDLLC, a private affiliate of EPCO that owns 100% of the membership interests in Enterprise GP, and EPCO are each controlled by separate voting trusts.
 The voting trustees of each of these voting trusts consist of three individuals, currently Randa Duncan Williams, Richard H. Bachmann and Dr. Ralph S. Cunningham.
 Accordingly, the common units beneficially owned by DDLLC and EPCO are now controlled by each of the respective voting trusts.
 Ms. Williams also has beneficial ownership in these common units to the extent of her pecuniary interest in DDLLC and EPCO.
-Ms. Williams, Mr. Bachmann and Dr. Cunningham are also co-executors of the estate of Dan L. Duncan.